theopn/dotfiles/README.md

 > [!WARNING]
 > These dotfiles are unused because either I stopped using the utility or developed a new configuration.

-> Read `./deprecated/README.md` for more information.
+Read the [list of deprecated configurations](./deprecated/README.md) for more information.

 ## Credits